arsalan-darbandi/Smart-Watch-Phone-App/README.md

 <a name="Introduction"/>
 ### a.
 Introduction to the Application

 This application is developed to collect dataset from Android smartwatch by using Java.
-I didn't bring the code and explaination here because I'm not that much professional in Java and I got help from my friends to develop this part and I cannot explain very well how the code is working or teach something very important for other developer but if you are interested to know how did I collect data from smartwatch you can [email](asikhalaban@gmail.com) me.
-This link could be very useful and helpful for your application [Android Developers Page](https://developer.android.com/guide/topics/sensors/sensors_overview.html).
+I didn't bring the code and explaination here because I'm not that much professional in Java and I got help from my friends to develop this part and I cannot explain very well how the code is working or teach something very important for other developer but if you are interested to know how did I collect data from smartwatch you can email me(asikhalaban@gmail.com).
+This link could be very useful and helpful for your application [Android Developers Page(https://developer.android.com/guide/topics/sensors/sensors_overview.html).

+The smartwatch application is collecting several features from different sensors such as:
+TYPE_ROTATION_VECTOR
+TYPE_ORIENTATION
+TYPE_GRAVITY
+TYPE_LINEAR_ACCELERATION
+You can find about each feature from [Android Developers Page(https://developer.android.com/guide/topics/sensors/sensors_overview.html).